pittcsc/pittcswiki/src/guides/career/general-college-advice.md

 #### Take Care of Yourself
 Be kind to yourself as you go through college.
 You'll be encountering a lot of new experiences and for all the highs that you will have, there will also be lows.

+At the end of the school year (and generally) it pays to be introspective and retrospective.
 Make sure you are happy with your current situation.
+Here are a few questions you can ask yourself:

-Do you like the people you are around?
-Do you like your major?
-Do you even like Pitt?
+- Do you like the people you are around?
+- Do you like your major/what you are studying?
+- Do you like Pitt?

 Be truthful in answering these questions and you'll be greatly helping your future self.

 ### Any Experience Possible
 If you're a freshman/beginner to CS, the truth is you probably do not have much coding/professional experience, making it super hard to stand out as a candidate.
 Be scrappy and try to get any experience possible.
 Here are a couple of options: